BoringBoredom/UEFI-Editor/README.md

 Download the modded GRUB.
 Rename it to *BOOTX64.EFI* and replace the original file on the USB drive.

 Disable Secure Boot and boot into GRUB in UEFI mode (CSM disabled).
+You can enable CSM again after you're done.

 Using datasone’s shell, in the GRUB command interface, type:
 *setup_var VarOffset Value VarStoreName* (e.g. *setup_var 0x1241 0x1 Setup*)